9X BEST HIKES IN EUROPE

 Before you start reading…

-before you activate your smart watch and get those steps counting, you must equip yourself with some good hiking gear.
-Recently, we got a chance to test the high-tec hiking clothing by RevolutionRace.
-This brand from Sweden, was founded by a couple that like you, love hiking.
-They sell anything from outdoor hiking jackets, fleece, sweaters, pants and handy hiking accessories all over the world.
+Before you activate your smartwatch and get those steps counting, you must equip yourself with some good hiking gear.
+Recently, we got a chance to test the high-tech hiking clothing by RevolutionRace.
+This brand from Sweden was founded by a couple that like you, love hiking.
+They sell anything from outdoor hiking jackets, fleece, sweaters, pants, and handy hiking accessories all over the world.

 We tried their Tornado Fleece , Cyclone Rescue Jacket 2.0 and Daybreak Pants.
 All items are windproof, waterproof, breathable and have handy details.
 The fleece in particular is something that we would recommend for windy and colder weather conditions as it really keeps you warm, yet it’s breathable.
 The jacket is perfect for rainy of windy days, so in the Netherlands or on any mountain you’re all set!
-We loooove the Daybreak Pants because they look kind of stylish plus it has many handy pockets without looking like you’re going to hike Mount Everest.
+We loooove the Daybreak Pants because they look stylish and have many handy pockets without looking like you’re going to hike Mount Everest.
 Ok, all set with your gear?
 Let’s start hiking along these trails in Europe!

-For us, the views, adventure and fun is the most important!
+For us, the views, adventure and fun are the most important!

 Levada Walks, Madeira